-While I often use a little red cabbage to freshen up a number of dishes, Red Cabbage Slaw takes this idea to a new level.
-A little spicy, a little sweet and just a hint of fire make this a perfect side for anything Mexican and it seems almost made to add to Fish Tacos.
+I love red cabbage to freshen up a lot of dishes; it’s great in tacos and on tostadas for instance.
+But my Red Cabbage Slaw Mexican takes this idea to a whole new level.
+Just a little sweet with a hint of fire make this a perfect side for just about anything Mexican!

 Mexican Red Cabbage Slaw

 - Total Time: 20 minutes + 30 minute rest

 - 1/4 to 1/2 small head red cabbage, finely shredded

 - A few radishes, thinly sliced

 - 1 or 2 carrots, finely shredded or grated